 Adjusters know that if they can drag a case out for a long time, you’ll get worn down, and you’ll eventually settle for less.
 If they’re deliberately slow in returning phone calls, responding to emails or any other inquiries that you might make, you can tire and just want the whole situation to end.
 If the opposing insurer does eventually respond, don’t be surprised if you’re told that more documentation is needed, or that certain medical bills that you submitted as part of your damages are unreasonable and the treatment was unnecessary.
 You might even be told that your claim has been transferred to another adjuster, so you’ll need to make more phone calls and send additional letters and emails in order to speak with that individual.
 The insurer is hoping that you’ll just forfeit your rights.
 Claimants forfeit them every day.

-As soon as you talk with the opposing insurer after an accident, you'll unknowingly start making mistakes that will ultimately detract from the value of your case.
-Rather than doing that, preserve your rights, and contact a quality personal injury law firm for help.
-All of the headaches mentioned above can be avoided, and you'll never need to try and deal with that adjuster again.
+As soon as you talk with the opposing insurer after an accident, you’ll unknowingly start making mistakes that will ultimately detract from the value of your case.
+Rather than doing that, preserve your rights, and contact a quality Austin personal injury lawyer for help.
+All of the headaches mentioned above can be avoided, and you’ll never need to try and deal with that adjuster again.